 The animal life found at Point Reyes National Seashore is as varied as the landscape.
+Diverse crustaceans, echinoderms, mollusks, and other invertebrates may be found where water meets the land.
 Whether you choose to hike the mountains or stroll along the shores, keep your eyes and ears open for a chance to experience nature at its best.

-Every day wildlife are killed on Marin County roads.
+Every day wildlife are killed on Marin County roads, including within the National Seashore.
+Please drive at or below posted speed limits to reduce the chance of colliding with wildlife.
 If you hit an animal while driving within the National Seashore and there is significant damage to your vehicle, or if you see a recently roadkilled animal that is creating a road hazard on a park roadway, please contact park dispatch at 415-464-5170.
 You can also help increase researchers' understanding of the extent of roadkill and help develop innovative ideas for reducing roadkill by reporting the roadkill to the California Roadkill Observation System.

 Last updated: October 17, 2022